 Identify potential disruption of native or traditional lifestyles or communities.

-Alternative A- No Impacts Expected

-Alternative B- No Impacts Expected

-23. CULTURAL UNIQUENESS AND DIVERSITY:

-How would the action affect any unique quality of the area?

-Alternative A- No Impacts Expected

-Alternative B- No Impacts Expected

-24. OTHER APPROPRIATE SOCIAL AND ECONOMIC CIRCUMSTANCES:

-Estimate the return to the trust.
+Alternative A- No Impacts Expected Alternative B- No Impacts Expected 23.
+CULTURAL UNIQUENESS AND DIVERSITY: How would the action affect any unique quality of the area?
+Alternative A- No Impacts Expected Alternative B- No Impacts Expected 24.
+OTHER APPROPRIATE SOCIAL AND ECONOMIC CIRCUMSTANCES: Estimate the return to the trust.
 Include appropriate economic analysis.
 Identify potential future uses for the analysis area other than existing management.
 Identify cumulative economic and social effects likely to occur as a result of the proposed action.

-This tract currently has a grazing lease at the state minimum rate of \$11.41/AUM and generating an income of \$1711.50 per year.
-Therefore this tract is considered average in productivity and producing average revenue per acre.
-There is no indication that the land, if remaining in state ownership, would be used for purposes other than grazing and it is likely the future income would remain relatively stable.
+This tract currently has a grazing lease at the state minimum rate of \$11.41/AUM and generating an income of \$216.79 per year and a cash lease on the 9.6 acre hay field of \$11.00 per acre generating \$105.60 per year.
+Therefore this parcel is considered average in productivity and producing average revenue per acre.
+However there is no water on this land and potential for development is very low to enhance the grazing resource.
+There is no indication the land, if remaining in state ownership, would be used for purposes other than grazing and haying thus it is likely the future income would remain relatively stable.
 This tract overall looks to have low appreciation potential along with high administrative costs.
 An appraisal of the property value has not been completed to date.
 Under DNRC rules, an appraisal would be conducted if preliminary approval to proceed is granted by the Board of Land Commissioners.
 The Department is conducting a more detailed evaluation at this time in order to make a determination on whether to offer this tract for sale.
 The revenue generated from the sale of this parcel would be combined with other revenue in the Land Banking account to purchase replacement property for the benefit of the trust.
 It is anticipated the replacement property would have legal access and be adjacent to other trust lands which would provide greater management opportunities and income.
 If replacement property was not purchased prior to expiration of the statue, the revenue would be deposited in the permanent trust for investment.

-EA Checklist Name: Marc Aberg Date: 9/16/2014

-Prepared By: Title: Lands Program Manager
+EA Checklist Name: Marc Aberg Date: 9/16/2014 Prepared By Title: Lands Program Manager

-V. F 100-2018

-THE PARTY OF THE P TA1 0 W/2 12/2021

-2000 March 1997 Co.
-1 8 5 2 4 1 200V:

-25. ALTERNATIVE SELECTED:
+V. FINDING 25.
+ALTERNATIVE SELECTED: